Cizre: Contemporary period

 Riots erupted in Cizre in October 2014 in response to the Turkish government's decision to prohibit Kurds from travelling to Syria to participate in the Syrian Civil War, as well as in reaction to accusations that the Turkish government supported the Islamic State (ISIS) against the Kurds in Syria.
 It is claimed that 17 Kurds from Cizre fought and died in the Siege of Kobanî.
 Finally, the breakdown of the 2013–2015 PKK–Turkey peace process, which was part of the broader third phase of the Kurdish–Turkish conflict, prompted local Kurdish youth, affiliated with the YDG-H, the militant youth wing of the Kurdistan Workers' Party (PKK), and later YPS, to erect blockades, ditches, and armed checkpoints, declare "autonomy", and to carry out patrols in several neighbourhoods to block the movement of Turkish police.

 A military operation was launched by the Turkish Armed Forces to reestablish control over the city on 4 September 2015, and a curfew was imposed, which has also been described as a military siege.
 An estimated 70 Kurdish militants responded with rocket-propelled grenade attacks, when Turkish soldiers tried to enter the city.
 From the mountains that surround Cizre, the Turkish army used its heavy armour, including tanks and artillery to shell buildings inflicting great damage.
 In wake of the clashes, the Turkish Ministry of the Interior claimed that 32 "PKK militants" and 1 civilian had been killed, whereas the Peoples' Democratic Party (HDP) argued that 21 civilians were killed.
 On 10 September, an investigating delegation of 30 HDP MPs led by Selahattin Demirtaş were denied entry to the city by Turkish police.
 The curfew was briefly relaxed on 11 September, but was reimposed just two days later.
 On 14 December 2015, Turkish military operations resumed in Cizre, and the curfew was renewed.
 The military operation continued until 11 February, but the curfew was maintained until 2 March.

-Aftermath and civilian massacres

 During the clashes between 24 July 2015 and 30 June 2016 at Cizre, the Turkish Armed Forces claimed to have killed or captured 674 PKK militants, and to have suffered 24 killed military and police officers as casualties.
 The pro-Kurdish Democratic Regions Party (DBP) said in a statement that 300 people had been killed during the curfew.
 The Union of Chambers of Turkish Engineers and Architects reported that four neighbourhoods were completely destroyed, with 1200 buildings severely damaged and approximately 10,000 buildings damaged, and c.
 110,000 people fled the district.